CoellEarth/CoellEarth.github.io/index.md

 I'm Coell Earth.

-I'm a student study at ZJE institute.
+I'm a student studying at ZJE institute.

+I am watching you...